 Fraud is said to occur when one party allegedly deliberately uses deceitful or dishonest tactics to deprive the other party of their financial assets.
 Many fraud cases are referred to as white-collar crimes, sometimes involving individuals or businesses who have lost large sums of money, as is the case in embezzlement situations.
 But proving blame can be complex, as is the defense of the accusation.

 If you or someone you know has been accused of a fraud crime, you need legal counsel that has experience in defending such accusations.
 The legal team at Lotze Mosley, LLP has defended clients in a number of fraud situations, including bank, welfare and voter fraud.
-We provide a free initial consultation to discuss your case.
+We provide an initial consultation to discuss your case.